KarthikSappidi/staticwebsite-terraform/README.md

 # staticwebsite-terraform
-A Simple Project to create and host a static website on S3
+A Simple Project to create and host a static website on S3 using terraform